ds300/lazyrepo/thoughts.md

 - Add concurrency
 - cache outputs
 - feed outputs into inputs, and inputs into inputs
+- update bin to use local lazyrepo if found

 # features

+- print version on launch
 - support json schema and .ts config files
 - init script
 - Add turbo.json migrator